CBID2/100-Days-of-Open-Source/progress-tracker.md

 - **Tasks completed**: I managed to make the revisions for the YAML files.
 - **Challenges faced**: I struggled with fixing the errors.
 After reviewing the documentation and trying some YAML linters, I decided to do what I did before, look at some examples from other open source projects.
 By then, the errors were fixed.
 - **Resources used**: [The inspiration behind the formatting of my forms](https://github.com/EddieHubCommunity/BioDrop/blob/main/.github/ISSUE_TEMPLATE/bug.yml).
 I also used [ChatGPT](https://chat.openai.com/auth/login?iss=https%3A%2F%2Fauth0.openai.com%2F) to clean things up a bit, and my brain if errors still remained.
-- **OpenSauced Highlight**: The PR got merged! 😄 [Check it out as my highlight](https://insights.opensauced.pizza/feed/479)!
-I also shared my blog post about my PR to Freecodecamp's curriculum.
-[Check out the highlight for that as well!](https://insights.opensauced.pizza/feed/480)
+- **OpenSauced Highlight**: The PR got merged! 😄 [Check it out in the Highlights section](https://insights.opensauced.pizza/feed/479)! 😄 I also shared my blog post about my PR to Freecodecamp's curriculum.
+[Check out this highlight too!](https://insights.opensauced.pizza/feed/480) 😄

 ## Day 59